nicktagliamonte/In-the-City/README.md

   - Maps
   - Basic proof-of-concept style crafting with a limited item set
   - Basic proof-of-concept style save/load (it will launch the system file explorer, but i don't yet have methods to read or write save files)
-- There is a character who can join the party, and combat works with adverdarial and neutral NPCs.
+- There is a character who can join the party, and combat works with adversarial and neutral NPCs.
 - A dialogue system exists with the 'friend' character as proof-of-concept
 - A timing system exists to
   - Determine status effects (health regen, health drain, fear, hunger)